nobohan/OSMLanduseAnalyzer/README.md

   * compute the share of landuse type
   * compute part of landuse=forest | natural=wood with leaf_type & leaf_cycle information
 * render landuse in a webmap, or use OSMlanduse.org

+# Custom mapping

+See the `imposm-mapping.py` file for knowing the which OSM tags are considered as land-use in this analysis.

 # Import OSM data using imposm